hassanali1228/JavaScript-Projects/README.md

 # JavaScript-Projects
-JavaScript projects written to understand the language.
+JavaScript projects written to learn the language.